How Long After Wisdom Teeth Can I Smoke – (And Why)?

 Smoking is always addictive, and most users find it difficult to quit it for some time.

-A professional dentist usually recommends that your withdrawal from smoking for 72 hours after the removal of your teeth.
+A professional dentist recommends that your withdrawal from smoking for 72 hours after the removal of your teeth.
 Therefore, the longer you abstain from smoking, the quicker your healing will be.

 Within a span of 2 to 3 days, there will be reduced chances of experiencing a dry socket, and this will be enough time for a blood clot to form on the removed tooth.